ENG230/M3_WiperControlSystem/1_Requirements/README.md

 # Why
  It is used To clean the windscreen sufficiently to provide suitable visibility at all times.
 # When
+The windshield wipers eliminate downpour and snow from the windshield, while the headlights further develop perceivability around evening time.

 # Who
+Mark Anderson invented on 1902.